 Measurements for Lighting Design

-To develop the optimal lighting configuration for any environment, designers need accurate data about the brightness (luminous intensity) and color of light bulbs, fixtures, and luminaires.
+To develop the optimal lighting configuration for any environment, designers need accurate data about the brightness (luminous intensity) and color (chromaticity, or color temperature) of light sources, fixtures, and luminaires.
 For example, luminous intensity data enables lighting designers to observe the total output and angular spread of a light source in a space.
 Photometers, spectrometers and colorimeters are tools commonly used to measure these characteristics of light and capture information in photometric data files.

 IES (*.ies) and EULUMDAT (*.LDT) are the two standard file formats used for electronic transfer of photometric data.
 An IES file can be thought of as a map of the luminous intensity distribution of a light source, specifically, the intensity unit candela in relation to view angle.
 (For an explanation of lighting measurement terminology such as candela, refer to our blog post, The Language of Light).

 The image below shows a view angle radar plot of a light source’s luminous intensity distribution (left) and a polar diagram highlighting a cross section of that intensity plot (right).